mjchi7/cp/redash_installation.md

 6. Issue `\q` to quit the `psql` environment.

-### MySQL
+### MySQL-Python System-level Dependencies
-If you intend to use MySQL as one of your data source, dependencies must be installed in order to make sure the following installation can be done without problem.
+If you intend to use MySQL as one of your data source, several system level dependencies must be installed in order to make sure the following installation can be done without problem.
 #### Installation

-##### Dependencies
+Install the packages `openssl-devel` and `mariadb-devel` using root user

+`sudo yu

 ## Installting ReDASH

 1. FOLLOWS STEPS